poems4u/poems4u/content/poems/posts/Morganstreet.md

 "Oh... dear... <br>
 Lord, I have done nothing than what you have intended for me. <br>
-I spun webs——I too created.
+I spun webs——I too created. <br>
 And have taken in supply of sundry subsistence as to what you have deemed fit for my creature. <br>
 ... <br>
 Anywhow, I should at least be happy to make it to the Rainbow Bridge——seeing as I have no soul and such..."

 "I mean, well, <br>
-If you made it there what would you even do?
+If you made it there what would you even do? <br>
 Like, you won't be able to catch flies or, like, fuck and make baby spiders."

 "Oh... well, <br>